AdobeDocs/audience-manager.fr-FR/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-buyer-billing.md

 1. Go to **[!UICONTROL Audience Marketplace > Payables]**.
 2. Select the **[!UICONTROL Segment Usage]** tab.
-3. Renseignez l&#39;utilisation de vos segments.
+3. Renseignez l'utilisation de vos segments.
 You can use the [!UICONTROL Search] box to filter the segments if you only need to report usage for some of them.
 4. Cliquez sur **[!UICONTROL Edit Segments Usage]**.
 5. Enter the [!DNL CPM] usage amount in the [!UICONTROL Usage] column.
-6. Click **[!UICONTROL Save]** when you&#39;re done and review the confirmation dialog.
+6. Click **[!UICONTROL Save]** when you're done and review the confirmation dialog.
    ![confirm-segment-usage](assets/confirm-segment-usage.png)
 7. Cliquez sur **[!UICONTROL Confirm]**.